jamalroger/how_to/README.md

 # how_to
-This repository continent a list  of how install things with no explain
+This repository continent a list  of how install software/configuration/framework